dpsanders/scipy_2014_julia/README.md

 and the [Julia language](Install Julia.md), together with several [Julia packages](Install Julia Packages.md).
 It is best to install them in that order.

+**The version given at the Scipy 2014 conference (as recorded on the corresponding SciPy YouTube video) is v1.0; this can be obtained with `git checkout v1.0`.
+It has since been reformatted for ease of use.**

+**Note that some parts of this tutorial are out of date.
+See my Invitation to Julia and Intermediate Julia tutorials**.

+**Corrections should be sent as Pull Requests to this repository.**

 ## Getting started
 Invoke IJulia using the following command from a terminal; a window will open in your web browser: